-The following table lists the high-level summary of the upgrade steps from Cisco VIM 4.0.0 to Cisco VIM 4.2.3:
+The following table lists the high-level summary of the upgrade steps from Cisco VIM 4.2.x to Cisco VIM 4.4.2:

-High- Level Steps Maintenance Window Comments Preparation of 4.2.3 artifacts Planned activity before maintenance window 1 Only needed for air-gapped installation.
+High- Level Steps Maintenance Window Comments Preparation of 4.4.2 artifacts Planned activity before maintenance window 1 Only needed for air-gapped installation.
 For more details, see NFVI Installation File-Based Image.
-Use the getartifacts .py in Cisco VIM 4.2.3 release with -U option.
-Upgrade to Cisco VIM 4.2.3 from Cisco VIM 4.0.0 Maintenance window 1 Upgrade of Openstack and Infra containers to 4.2.3.
+Use the getartifact s.py in Cisco VIM 4.4.2 release with -U option.
+Upgrade to Cisco VIM 4.4.2 from Cisco VIM 4.2.x Maintenance window 1 Upgrade of Openstack and Infra containers to 4.4.2.
+Upgrade from RHEL 8.2 to RHEL 8.4.
 Reboot of management node.
 Maintenance window 1 Complete upgrade of management node by rebooting.
 Planned reboot of compute nodes with active VM Maintenance window 1 Complete upgrades on compute nodes by rebooting target compute nodes.
-Use the cvim_reboot_status.py provided in /installer-4.2.3/tools/ directory to identity the compute nodes that need reboot.
-Copy vim_upgrade_orchestration.py from the tools dir and to /root/ and initiate the finish_upgrade_with_reboot option or -fuwr provide in vim_upgrade_or chestrator.py for targeted compute reboots.
+Use the cvim_reboot_status.py provided in installer-4.4.2/tools/ directory to identity the compute nodes that need reboot.
+Copy the 4.4.2 version of vim_upgrade_orchestration.py to /root/ and initiate finish_upgrade_with_reboot option or -fuwr provided in vim_upgrade_orchestrator.py for targeted compute reboots.

-Upgrade to 4.2.3 from 3.4.6 using Cisco Software Hub
+Upgrade from 3.4.x to 4.4.2 using Cisco Software Hub